maheshr8/maheshr8/README.md

 I'm Mahesh Raut, possessing nearly 5+ years of focused IT experience as an Azure Data Engineer, adeptly utilizing Azure Data Factory, Azure Synapse, Azure Databricks, and various other data analytics platforms to drive efficient data engineering solutions.
 My journey spans Data Engineering, Data Modeling, Data Mining, Data Cleaning, Data Visualization, and building Data Pipelines.

-🏢 Previously, I worked as a Software Engineer at KPIT Technologies Ltd. During my tenure there, I developed a profound expertise in coding, data engineering, data analysis, and problem-solving.

 🔍 Over the past few years, I've polished my skills in various programming languages and tools essential for data science.
 I possess a keen interest in working with data and have a knack for team collaboration.

 📚 Continuous learning and curiosity is my mantra.
 I always strive to keep myself updated with the latest trends in data science.
 My passion is to contribute to projects that foster innovation and usher in positive change.